JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 7. Which of the following are the NON-TECHNICAL aspects or features you like LEAST about Julia?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] There are not enough Julia users in my field or industry
 - [ ] My company, university, clients or other organizations I work with do not allow or support Julia
 - [ ] Online tutorials and documentation are outdated or insufficient